CMSgov/bluebutton-web-server/ops/containers/README.md

 ### debugging - unit

+Make sure you have your launch.json updated - details can be found in `docker-compose.readme.md`.
 To debug, modify the command above from step 3 to be:

-`python -m debugpy debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test`
+`python -m debugpy --listen 0.0.0.0:6789 --wait-for-client manage.py test`

+After running this in the terminal, navigate to `Run and Debug` extension and run the `Unit Test` play button.
+You can set breakpoints accordingly in different tests to test functionality and stop at different moments.

 ### specific tests - unit